Regulations of the New Zealand Young Physicists’ Tournament

 The PF is carried out in three (or two) Stages.
 In each Stage, a team plays one of the roles: Reporter, Opponent, Reviewer (or Observer).
 In the subsequent Stages of the PF, the teams change their roles according to the scheme:

-In the Regional Tournaments the role of Reviewer is replaced by the role of Observer.
+In the Regional Tournaments, and the group stages of the Final, the role of Reviewer is replaced by the role of Observer.
 In the case of two team PFs there will be no Observer role.

 VII.
 The Stage regulations